-Fortunately, women seem more forgiving when it comes to penis appearance than men are.
-One study by Dr. Norma Ruppen-Greeff found that women didn’t draw a distinction between men with surgically corrected hypospadias (a condition where the urethra opening is on the underside of the head) and “normal looking” circumcised penises.
-However, they rated overall genital appearance and manicured pubic hair as the most important factors.
+One study by Dr. Norma Ruppen-Greeff found that women didn’t draw a distinction between men with surgically corrected hypospadias (a condition where the urethra opening is on the underside of the head) and “normal looking,” i.e., conventionally attractive, circumcised penises.
+In fact, women rated overall genital appearance and manicured pubic hair as the most important factors in determining what makes a pretty penis.
+(Credit the manscaping movement for being more than just hype and marketing.)
 “The information may help prevent the development of shame or impaired genital perceptions about penile appearance,” Ruppen-Greeff said in a statement.

-“There is a slightly larger difference in girth preference among women, which could be interpreted to mean that girth is a slightly better predictor of penis preference,” Nicole Prause, a neuroscientist who has studied women’s penis size preferences, told Fatherly.
+“There is a slightly larger difference in girth preference among women, which could be interpreted to mean that girth is a slightly better predictor of penis preference,” Nicole Prause, a neuroscientist who has studied what penis size women prefer, tells Fatherly.
 “There is some preference for proportionality in length and girth rather than extremes of either in isolation.
-We did not do any analyses specific to the diminutively-named ‘pencil dick’ but preferences tended to fall along linear length and girth.”
+We did not do any analyses specific to the diminutively-named ‘pencil dick,’ but preferences tended to fall along linear length and girth.”

-To Prause, the preference towards girth makes the most physiological sense because vaginas are not very sensitive to heat or vibration, but they have many mechanoreceptors that detect stretching and distinguish different penis sizes (without just looking at them).
+To Prause, women’s preference for a nice penis girth makes the most physiological sense because vaginas are not very sensitive to heat or vibration, but they have many mechanoreceptors that detect stretching and distinguish a large penis from a narrower one.
 Other areas like the cervix, which could be stimulated by longer penises, don’t have these “stretch detectors” and are less sensitive as a result.
-Still, most women prefer girth to be alongside length.
-Like an estranged couple, when they show up to the party separately it’s weird for everyone involved.
+Still, most women prefer girth to be combined with a nice length.

-“It’s worth remembering any time someone tells us about their partner’s size, bragging or denigrating, that such memories may be inaccurate or easily influenced,” Prause adds.
+“It’s worth remembering any time someone tells us about their partner’s size, bragging or denigrating, that such memories may be inaccurate or easily influenced,” notes Prause.